310mc/https-310mc.github.io-tl/source/_posts/ninja_clan/minitalk/chiaki_2.md

 {% bubble Chiaki %}
 Alright, the performance is starting soon.
 But before that, I'd like to express my gratitude, Producer.

 Thank you so much for doing everything in your power for Sengoku's sake.
-Sengoku tends to repress his emotions subconsciously, likely because the time when there was nobody who accepted him for his interests, but…
+Sengoku tends to repress his emotions subconsciously, likely because there was a time when nobody accepted him for his interests, but…

 I can tell he's enjoying himself a lot right now.
 I'm so glad you were here for him.
 {% endbubble %}